Forbidden Information: The Independence Postulate.

 Of course, Kolmogorov information is not the only desirable commodity.
 Yet, IP has interesting applications \cite {L84}.
 It can be restated as a ``finitary'' version of the Church-Turing thesis (CT) by calling \trm {recursive} those finite sequences with recursive descriptions nearly as short as any their ``higher-level'' math descriptions.
 IP postulates that only such recursive sequences exist in reality.

 Let me add (in order of increasing relevance) some comparisons between IP and CT:\begin{enumerate}

 \item IP is stated with greater care than CT: Obviously not all strings we generate are algorithmic (non-communist election results better not be :-).
 Only mathematically defined strings need be algorithmic to be generatable.
 IP includes this math clause explicitly, CT rarely does. \item IP is simpler, CT more abstract.
 All sequences we ever see are computable just by being finite: CT is useless for them!
 IP works equally well for finite and infinite sequences. \item IP is easier to support: CT is usually stated with vague reasoning.
-IP has broad conservation laws to support it and a general intuition that target information cannot be increased. \item IP is much stronger: CT prohibits only generating the target math sequence itself;\\ IP bars all strings with any significant information about it. \end{enumerate}
+IP has broad conservation laws to support it and a general intuition that target information cannot be increased. \item IP is much more comprehensive: CT prohibits only generating the target math sequence itself; IP bars all strings with any significant information about it.
+So, IP can be applied where CT cannot.
+See, \eg \cite {L84} or more recent results in \cite {L16}.\end{enumerate}

 One application is dousing G\"odel's hope cited in the Introduction, regardless of any realizable process of axiom selection.
 The argument is ``inductive''.
 It seems, complicated processes we observe, can ultimately be {\em explained}, \ie reduced to simpler ones.
 These reductions use deterministic models and random ones, but neither can {\bf\em increase} the starting information about a target.
 The toolkit of our models may change (\eg quantum amplitudes work somewhat differently than probabilities) but it is hard to expect new realistic primitives allowing such ``information leaks''.